openthread/spinel-spec/core/appendix-framing.md

 [KERMIT CRC]: http://reveng.sourceforge.net/crc-catalogue/16.htm#crc.cat.kermit

-Individual frames are terminated with a frame delimiter octet called the 'flag' octet (`0x7E`).
+Individual frames are terminated with a frame delimiter byte called the 'flag' byte (`0x7E`).

-The following octets values are considered *special* and should be escaped when present in data frames:
+The following bytes values are considered *special* and should be escaped when present in data frames:

-Octet Value | Description :-----------|:----------------------
+Byte Value | Description :-----------|:----------------------
        0x7E | Frame Delimiter (Flag)
        0x7D | Escape Byte